dochardware/GBStudio-Plugins/Creating SFX Quick Guide.md

 Once you're done, look up at the top and write these values down cause you're probably gonna want to save them somewhere for later.
 </br><img width="400" alt="Screen Shot 2021-12-24 at 8 57 04 AM" src="https://user-images.githubusercontent.com/1316677/147365670-6b1d1e2c-813a-4a6a-9c73-7c38f17238c4.png">

 You will then need to put these into the plugin formatted like below.
+For channels 2 and 4, you will only be given 4 values.
+The final value is 0x00.
 Be sure to rename the event so you know what sound it is.
 For more info on the plugin, [check out the guide](https://github.com/dochardware/GBStudio-Plugins/blob/main/Maximum%20SFX%20Guide.md)</br>

 <img width="263" alt="Screen Shot 2021-12-24 at 10 59 02 AM" src="https://user-images.githubusercontent.com/1316677/147365890-b048a799-6fe3-47da-9d7b-2dbd9dc48562.png">